Latin for Children Primer C Program

 Latin for Children Flash Cards (PDF) These flash cards are keyed to the vocabulary in their corresponding book.
 Decks are split into two different decks (for example: a Latin deck and the English deck) so that you can print them separately or on the backs of each other (single sided or double sided).
 Latin Flash Cards – English Flash Cards

-Latin for Children Primer C Errata (PDF) for version 3.6 and prior versions
+Latin for Children Primer C Errata (PDF) for version 3.6

 Latin for Children Primer C Activity Book Errata (PDF) for versions 2.3 and prior versions

 Dr. Aaron Larsen currently teaches history, Latin, logic, and rhetoric at Regents School of Charlottesville in Virginia.
 He previously taught at two classical schools in Pennsylvania.
 In 2001, Dr. Larsen joined a team led by Dr. Christopher Perrin and two other colleagues to help form Classical Academic Press.
 The motivation behind this endeavor was to produce exceptional Latin and logic curricula for the classical education movement.
 The first results of this collaboration included the publication of their logic text, The Art of Argument, and the three-volume Latin for Children series.
 Aaron is also a coauthor of The Discovery of Deduction: An Introduction to Formal Logic.

 Aaron received his BA in history, with minors in philosophy and education, from Covenant College in Georgia.
 He completed his coursework for his DA in modern world history from St. John’s University in New York and went on to write his doctoral thesis on the Meiji Restoration, which, as he likes to say, is “the most important event in world history that nobody’s ever heard of.”

 - Latin for Children Primer C (Student Edition)